Some breasts need a little help. Here’s how you can still breastfeed your baby if you have IGT.

 You might have IGT if you have several of the following:

-- Breasts are widely spaced (more than a 4cm apart)
+- Breasts that are widely spaced (more than a 4cm apart)

-- One breast is much larger than the other
+- One breast that is much larger than the other

 - Very large or bulbous areolae (as if attached onto the breast)

-- No breast changes during pregnancy, after birth or both.
+- You didn't have any breast changes during pregnancy, after birth or both.

 Some mums who have one or more of these signs go on to make a full milk supply for their baby.
-Others find that, even with all the information and support, they don't make enough and need to supplement.
+Others find that, even with information and support, they aren't able to produce the full amount of breastmilk their baby needs.

 Practical steps for breastfeeding with IGT

-- Make a special plan just for you.
-Talk with an ABA counsellor or a lactation consultant.
+- Make a plan with an ABA counsellor or a lactation consultant during your pregnancy

-- Try to get breastfeeding off to the best start possible with lots of skin-to-skin contact with your baby and early, frequent feeds.
+- Start your breastfeeding journey with immediate skin-to-skin contact with your baby and offer frequent breastfeeds.

-- Learn about options such as syringe or cup feeding and donor milk.
+- Explore options like syringe or cup feeding and donor milk.

 Supplementing if needed